 Smell: Light Sherry influence, Berries, Caramel, Walnut, Heather Honey, Vanilla, Sea Salt and perhaps the slightest hint of Smoke.

 Taste: Dried Fruits, Salted Caramel, Toffee, Cinnamon, Spicy Pepper, Oak and a touch of Smoke.

-A little pricey yes, but there’s a depth of character unusual for a 14 year old whisky and the Fino finish undoubtedly adds an extra layer.
+Thoughts: It’s certainly not cheap and I must admit I would prefer to see a higher bottling strength at such a price but it is a thoroughly enjoyable dram nonetheless.
+There’s an impressive depth of character for a 14-year-old whisky and the Fino finish undoubtedly adds an extra layer.
 There’s a nice fruitiness, which combines well with the warming cinnamon and light smoke to create an intriguing, yet highly drinkable malt.